Corporate & Individual Donation Allowed

 Lamar CISD Enrollment Growth

 Beyond capacity, safety is now a paramount concern.
-This Bond package provides necessary safety enhancements to every facility operated by LCISD to protect students and employees alike.
+This Bond package provides necessary safety enhancements to every track operated by LCISD to protect students and employees alike.
 Once again, these enhancements cannot be ignored or delayed.

 Keep Lamar CISD a leader in Texas education!